-Isabel Evans gave a wonderful Keynote talk at EuroSTAR about the Myth of Genius.
+Isabel Evans gave a wonderful Keynote talk at a conference about the Myth of Genius.

 In a nutshell, it was about the idea/myth that the “genius” label is typically only applied to individuals and in reality, these individuals rarely worked alone.

-Sure, some may work alone, but when we peel back the layers we realise they often worked in teams (but stole, or were awarded, the limelight), stole/borrowed/ripped off other people’s work or had people working in the background helping them unleash this “genius”.
+Sure, some may work alone, but when we peel back the layers we realise they often worked in teams (but stole, or were awarded, the limelight), or they stole / borrowed / ripped off other people’s work, or they had people working in the background helping them unleash this “genius”.

 Isabel’s idea was around team work and how the genius is actually the team working together – something I whole-heartedly agree with.